Donarli/cd_ast/README.md

-This is the prototype repository of "An Coordinate Descent Approach to Atomic Norm Denoising"
+This is the prototype repository of "A Coordinate Descent Approach to Atomic Norm Denoising"

 Description
 The respository provide the general optimization function and 2 solvers of conic projection problems, for the cases of 1D SMV and 2D MMV.